 We understand that you might have some concerns as confirmed cases of the coronavirus (COVID-19) continue to rise in the United States.
 These may be stressful times, but we want to put your mind at ease and remind you that we are here with you, praying for you, and supporting you.

-For Members enrolled in our Catastrophic healthcare sharing program, emergency room and hospitalization medical expenses are eligible for sharing, subject to the program guidelines.
-However, Primary Care Physician visits, Urgent Care, and COVID-19 testing expenses are not eligible for sharing.
+For Members enrolled in our Catastrophic health care sharing Program, Emergency Room and Hospitalization medical expenses are Eligible for Sharing, subject to the Program Guidelines.
+However, Primary Care Physician (PCP) visits, Urgent Care, and COVID-19 testing expenses are Not Eligible for Sharing.

 What should I do if I think I have been exposed?